Ayurveda the

 as upon the pulse.

-Furthermore, it is important to note that these archetypes
+Furthermore, it is important to note that

-may occur in tandem, such that a patient might
+may occur in tandem, such that a patient

-display a snake-swan pulse, indicating a combined
+display a snake-swan pulse, indicating a

-vaa-kapha condition, a frog-snake pulse, indicating a
+va칣a-kapha condition, a frog-snake pulse, indicating a

-combined pitta-vaa condition, a frog-swan pulse
+combined pitta-va칣a condition, a frog-swan pulse

-indicating a combined pitta-kapha condition, or even
+indicating a combined pitta-kapha

-all three archetypes, indicating a sannipaa condition.
+all three archetypes, indicating a sannipa칣a condition.

-Sthaa (location)
+Stha칗a (location)

-Each finger that is used to palpate the artery can be
+Each finger that is used to palpate the

 correlated to a specific dos